 Businesses traditionally deploy compute capacity to handle their peak demands and the compute power is largely idle during off peak times.
 Since clouds can reallocate resources across many businesses with different peak periods, aggregating demand from multiple customers tends to smooth out variation and get higher utilization, enabling better economics and provides the capability for utility based pricing.
 A cloud provider typically charges a utility premium which may appears as a higher cost per unit time for a resource than if it were owned, financed or leased.
 However, although utilities cost more when they are used, they incur minimal costs when they are not used, consequently, customers save money by replacing fixed infrastructure with cloud.

-Performance is very much a concern, linked with the costs.
+Performance is the heart of any IT environment and strongly links with the cost.
 Poor performance will effect productivity which will introduce a hidden cost.
-The root cause of performance issues are generally lack of capacity, noticeable during the peaks of usage.
+The root cause of performance issues are generally caused by a lack of capacity, noticeable during the peaks of usage.
 PeaSoup has the capacity and the scale to deal with the peaks and indeed the underlying growth of a customer environment.
 There is no longer the concept of a cycle of equipment that will be less performant as it reaches its life or slowing down as you over use your limited fixed infrastructure investment in compute services.
 Paying for compute power in a utility manner changes the traditional thoughts and the more important consideration is placing limits on performance to ensure its driven by business benefit and revenue generating.

 The dreaded downtime, and the costs to both reputation and bottom line.
 The reliability can only be judged by historical performance, however in actuality the investment from a cloud provider to improve the reliability of its cloud far out weight that of a fixed infrastructure solution.

 A well written and carefully deployed application can ultimately achieve up to 99.999% uptime that is until you add in the Operating Systems and the human factor both in errors and malicious attacks.
 A well run cloud company will have reliance built in at all levels, multiple resilient components for each server, multiple physical servers balancing the loads, multiple and diverse paths for all data traffic.
-So far the same could be said of any business but at PeaSoup for example we have four internet providers to ensure not only internal diversity in networking but also the connectivity to the web.
+The same could be said of any business but at PeaSoup, for example, we have four internet providers to ensure not only internal diversity in networking but also the connectivity to the web.
 Added to that there are multiple sources of power including resilient backup power and you can add multiple datacentres for ultimate protection.

 The cost, may still be the deciding factor, however it is extremely important to look beyond this initial price and consider the benefits of performance, reliability and security that will take your business far beyond what you would be a considerable and potentially uneconomical internal investment.